emacsmirror/bible-gateway/README.md

 references accordingly.
 In addition to fetching the verse of the day, it can also insert any requested Bible verse, passage, or chapter at the current point in the buffer.
-The package also supports playing audio chapters directly in a browser or within Emacs using EMMS.
+The package also supports playing audio chapters directly in a browser tab.

 <!-- INSTALLATION -->